-Living in an off-grid yurt with solar panels and batteries, water catchment, and a lush garden might seem like the ultimate sustainable lifestyle.
-But for Luke Evslin of Kauai, his family’s seven years of yurt life ended up being unsustainable.
+Living in an off-grid yurt with solar panels and batteries, water catchment, and a lush garden might seem like the dream sustainable lifestyle.
+But for Luke Evslin of Kauai, his family’s seven years of yurt life ultimately ended up being unsustainable.

 Now that he’s traded the yurt for a standard house, Luke feels his family has made an upgrade.
 “Now we live in Lihue, and I live a mile away from here,” he said from his office at the County’s historic building.
 “Most days I can walk to work and my kids go to daycare, everything’s real close.
 We were just talking about selling my truck, being a one-car household and getting one electric car.”